thanoschalkiotis/thanoschalkiotis.github.io/content/docs/data/data-basics/types-of-data.md

   - Spectral analysis

 #### Panel Data (Longitudinal Data)

+Panel data captures both time and individual differences, used in socioeconomic and healthcare research.
+It requires complex models to handle its dimensions and challenges like missing data.
+Techniques include fixed effects models, random effects models, and dynamic panel data models.

 - Advantages:
   - Captures both time and individual differences
   - Allows for controlling unobserved variables